ImperialCollegeLondon/poreFoam-singlePhase/README.md

 - libtiff nad zlib (optional, both included in thirdparty directory)

 ### Compiling:
 Run, in a terminal in the top-most directory:
 `make`
+* Note: edit and remove the `-j` from the top-most level Makefile if your computer has less than 30GB RAM!

 Once everything tested and working, you can run `make clean` to delete temporary files.
 The command `make distclean` removes all compiled libraries and executables.

 ### Contact and References